 In 2018 we launched our first Neuro-Rehab Therapy, (NRT), program education 17 physiotherapists in Kenya.
 This is directed towards educating all of the physiotherapists who are working in Neurology, Pediatrics, Geriatrics, Burns, Cardiopulmonary, etc.

 Physical Therapy is a HUGE field and we are attempting to raise the level of practice across the board in Kenya.
-Our first cohort of NRT’s will receive their Higher Diplomas at the end of 2019.
-A second cohort will begin in March 2019.
+We will be upgrading this program to a digital format in 2023.

 In addition, in 2019 we sent teachers to teach a specialty course on the evaluation and treatment of Pelvic Floor Dysfunction.
 This is an area of extreme need in Kenya.
 Herman-Wallace, a provider of continuing education in this field will be supplied the didactic materials for this three-level program.
 We are grateful to them for their contribution.